Nitin12pro/Movie-project-with-lecture/README.md

- Movie-project-with-lecture

-🎬 Movie Data Analysis Project
+⦁	🎬 Movie Data Analysis Project

-📖 Overview
+1📖 overview

 This project analyzes a movie dataset using Python.
 It helps you understand movie data such as titles, genres, ratings, and popularity.

-🧰 Tools Used
+2🧰 Tools Used

 Python